mardukbp/robotframework-browser-tray/README.md

 # robotframework-browser-tray

-A tray icon for starting the Chromium installed by [Browser Library](https://robotframework-browser.org/)
+Tray icon and REPL for trying out [Browser Library](https://robotframework-browser.org/) keywords using Chromium or Edge

 **Requirements**